JosephCHoward/Python-IP-Check-Script/README.md

 The script is intended as a proof of concept and not for use in live environments.

 ## Objective
-Checking the reputation of IP addresses is a labor intensive activity.
+Checking the reputation of IP addresses is a labor intensive and time consuming activity.
 This script is designed to automate the process of extracting IP addresses from a PCAP file, checking their reputation against AbuseIPDB, and returning selected data.

 ## Main Components
 For full details, see the Script Design file.
 The main components of the script are as follows: